andrew-nks/Appytizer-1/README.md

 2. Select download zip file.
 3. Place your zip file anywhere in your folders and you can directly open the "home.html" file from your folder.

-# How to use our web application!
+# How to use our web application
 1. Once at our Homepage, click on Register/Log In
 <img width="1425" alt="Screenshot 2022-11-13 at 21 28 38" src="https://user-images.githubusercontent.com/105425871/201524194-b46f284e-733c-4876-825a-9baeffccdc00.png">